For a variety of reasons, 2018 was not a typical year for me!

 As a result of my trip I decided that I would write up some of my research for the Weaver and Neifert families in a series of generational vignettes, illustrated with photos and documents and supported by endnotes, aimed at my children.
 I finished 30- to 50-page trial drafts of both series, starting with my grandmother Emerson C. Neifert and my grandmother M. Irene Weaver and continuing to the immigrant ancestor in both families, by the end of the year.
 I just had them coil-bound and am about to circulate them for reactions.

-On my husband’s side, I was able to identify the parents of his ancestor John Clark’s mother Nancy Emery.2 This gives us another link to Ireland and another opportunity to identify an Irish place of origin.
+On my husband’s side, I was able to identify the parents of his ancestor John Clark’s mother Nancy Emery.[2.
+I wrote about this in an earlier blog post–“A New Irish Family!“.]
+This gives us another link to Ireland and another opportunity to identify an Irish place of origin.

 On the DNA front, the number of testers representing my husband’s and my families keeps expanding.
 We made new contacts with Mackin, Galt, Sakusky, and Abromitis descendants and continued to work with Mazeika descendants.
 At the end of the year, I got several matches with the Spargo surname in their ancestry.
 I’m hoping that these might lead to a breakthrough on that longstanding brick wall.